ToLeWeiss/RNA-Seq-analysis/README.md

     ```

 4. Run the workflow:
-    you can specify your preferred number of cores yourself in the below code it is set to 2,
+    you can specify your preferred number of cores yourself in the below code it is set to 1,
-    which should be ok for most systems.
+    which should be ok for all systems.
     ```terminal
-    snakemake --use-conda --cores 2
+    snakemake --use-conda --cores 1
     ```

 **OPTIONAL**